-Now that the COVID-19 vaccine is available for those 12 years and older, you might be wondering if getting your child vaccinated is the right decision.
+With the COVID-19 vaccine available for those 6 months and older, you might be wondering if getting your child vaccinated is the right decision.

 Do vaccines prevent the spread of COVID-19?

 Evidence shows the vaccines are effective with minimum vaccine breakthrough, reducing the chances for the virus to circulate.